ShorelineCrypto/nengcoin/doc/MacOS_install/README.md

 ### Step 5 optional:  Restore system on openssl/miniupnpc

-When you are running NENG already or after running, you may need to restore system version on openssl/miniupnpc to allow Wget etc softwares to work.
+When you are running NENG already or after running, you may need to restore system (newer) versions on openssl/miniupnpc to allow softwares such as wget etc to work.

 ```
     bash restore_system.sh